Bill/orchestrated/README.markdown

 end
 ```

-Declaring ```acts_as_orchestrated``` on your class gives it two methods:
+Declaring ```acts_as_orchestrated``` on your class defines the ```orchestrated``` method:

 * ```orchestrated```—call this to specify your workflow prerequisite, and designate a workflow step
-* ```orchestration```—call this in the context of a workflow step (execution) to access orchestration (and prerequisite) context

-After that you can orchestrate any method on such a class.
+Use ```orchestrated``` to orchestrate any method on your class.
 Let's say you needed to download a couple files from remote systems (a slow process), merge their content and then load the results into your system.
-Imagine you had had a Downloader class that knew how to download and an Xform class that knew how to merge the content and load the results into your system.
+Imagine you have a ```Downloader``` class that knows how to download and an Xform class that knows how to merge the content and load the results into your system.
 You might write an orchestration like this:

 ```ruby
 xform = Xform.new